 - May dilute domain authority as each of the sub-domain sites are treated as separate sites.

 Option 5: Language+Country based Sub-folders

 In this structure, the websites use language plus country-based folders to target multiple countries speaking the same language.
 Not something I recommend as this causes unnecessary complications in most cases.
 In the below example, under armour targets the English speakers in France and Germany.
 It is not really worth complicating the structure for a very small target audience.
 You might end up creating a huge number of pages causing duplication, crawl budget issues and other complications in terms of site maintenance.

 Hreflang is used to indicate to all crawlers, the target language and country of your website.
 The country is optional on hreflang tags.
 Language is mandatory.
 It is recognised by some of the most common search engines such as Google and Yandex.
 It is unfortunately not supported yet by Bing, Baidu and Naver.

 Hreflangs can be implemented in 3 possible ways;

 Option 1: Hreflangs HTML tags Implementation within the <head> section using link elements

 Notice the use of the x-default hreflang element in the above example.
 The page indicated in this tag is a default page for all users if none of the hrelang criteria has been met.
 Here, for instance, as you can see, we do not have a version for the Spanish people.
 They would land on http://www.example.com specified within the x-default hreflang tag.

-You can also see the www.example.com and www.example.com/us both target the English language denoted by the first bit of the hreflang attribute “en”.
+You can also see that www.example.com and www.example.com/us both target the English language denoted by the first bit of the hreflang attribute “en”.
 Now take a look at the second part. “-us” is used for the US site and “-gb” is used for the UK site.
 So, the first part of the code represents the language and the second part of the attribute represents the country.
 When you only have one part specified such as “de” as the hreflang attribute, it represents the target language which in this case is German.

 Option 2: Hreflangs Implementation within XML Sitemaps